cmw15004431816/cmw15004431816.github.io/docs/useful-tips/VIVADO.md

 # How to suppress the DRC errors in VIVADO 2024.1

 !!!
 Warning
-    ${\color{red}\text{Before you following my instrustions, you should get fully unstanding about the risks of doing this.}}$
+    ${\color{red}\text{Before you follow my instructions, you should get a full understanding of the risks of doing this.}}$

     If you are not sure about the risks, first read the [Appendix](#appendix-risks-of-suppressing-drc-errors) section of this blog.

 ## Background

-I have been using VIVADO 2023.2 version for developing.
-But I upgrade to its 2024.1 version recently.
+I have been using the VIVADO 2023.2 version for development.
+But I upgraded to its 2024.1 version recently.

 When developing with a board whose pins are limited in amount, sometimes there are not enough pins for you to configure in the constraints file.